nanoporetech/dorado/README.md

 $ dorado basecaller dna_r10.4.1_e8.2_400bps_hac@v4.1.0 pod5s/ > calls.bam
 ```

+### Modified basecalling

-To call modifications simply add `--modified-bases`.
+To call modifications simply add `--modified-bases` to the basecaller command

 ```
 $ dorado basecaller dna_r10.4.1_e8.2_400bps_hac@v4.1.0 pod5s/ --modified-bases 5mCG_5hmCG > calls.bam
 ```

+### Duplex
 To run Duplex basecalling run the command:

 ```
 $ dorado duplex dna_r10.4.1_e8.2_400bps_sup@v4.1.0 pod5s/ > duplex.bam
 ```

+This command will output both simplex and duplex reads.
+Duplex reads will have the `dx` tag set to `1` in the output BAM, simplex reads will have the `dx` tag set to `0`.

-Duplex pair detection and read splitting previously used a separate tool, but this is now integrated into Dorado.
+Dorado duplex previously required a separate tool to perform duplex pair detection and read splitting, but this is now integrated into Dorado.

 ## Available basecalling models